 The Ichimoku trading strategy uses a technical analysis indicator that defines support and resistance levels, shows the trend direction, and gauges the momentum of the trend.
 It does this by plotting multiple averages on the price chart, which forms a ‘cloud’ that indicates where the price may find support or resistance in the future.

-In this post, we take a look at the Ichimoku indicator, and we end the article by backtesting an Ichimoku trading strategy.
+In this post, we look at the Ichimoku indicator and end the article by backtesting an Ichimoku trading strategy.

 What is the Ichimoku cloud indicator?

 The Ichimoku Cloud is a technical analysis indicator that defines support and resistance levels, gauges momentum, and provides trading signals.
 It does this by plotting multiple averages on a chart.
 Some of the averages form a “cloud” that attempts to forecast where the price may find support or resistance in the future.

 The indicator was presumably developed in 1968, although we have seen posts it was developed as early as the 1930s.
 Although most of the technical indicators are created by mathematicians or statisticians, the Ichimoku was created by Goichi Hosoda, a Tokyo-based newspaper writer alongside assistants who were doing the actual math behind it.
 The indicator is employed by several Japanese traders and some western traders because it offers many confirmations of price actions that filter for higher probability trades.